 In EB GUIDE Studio, to align elements evenly such as basic widgets and 3D widgets, you have the possibility to add a master image to a view.
-To add a master image to a view, click

-$\overset{\text{l}}{\boxtimes}$ at the bottom of the view.
+To add a master image to a view, click at the bottom of the view.
 To hide the master image, check or clear the check box.
 If you close the view, you need to add the master image again.

-Figure 6.33.
-A view that contains a rectangle, a label, and an image
+Figure 6.40.
+View that contains a Rectangle, a Label, and an Image

-6.24.2.
+6.26.2.
 Widget categories